 Today’s kitchens are increasingly filled with conveniences that help get food on the table fast.
 Bagged salad greens.
 Rotisserie chickens.
 Single-serving instant oatmeal.
 Grated cheese.
 And when it comes to appliances, nothing beats the ubiquitous microwave for quick and easy cooking.

 Most of us use our microwaves without giving it another thought: Pop in a frozen dinner or last night’s leftovers, and lickety-split it’s a hot meal.
-Despite worrisome terminology such as “radiation” and slang expressions like “nuking,” microwave ovens have worked their way into most kitchens and practically every break room in this country.
+Despite worrisome terminology such as “radiation,” microwave ovens have worked their way into most kitchens and practically every break room in this country.
 They’re a staple of our lives.

 Why Is Microwaving Called Nuking?